HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Other description**

-For more details about the components, please refer to the [Distributed Transactional Database HotDB Server [Glossary] Function Manual](file:////Users/anita/Desktop/未命名文件夹/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3%20%5bGlossary%5d%20Function%20Manual.doc).
+For more details about the components, please refer to the [Glossary](glossary.md) document.

 The threshold value of the component display parameter alert information in the topological graph can be configured in "Setting ---> [Topological Graph Alert Setting](#topological-graph-alert-setting)".